 Attendance is required.
 The student is responsible for keeping abreast of all reading assignments and practice exercises, lecture material, and computer assignments whether or not in class.
 Technology failure is NOT an acceptable excuse for late or missed assignments.
 The university has several computer labs on campus to use if your personal computers fail or are stolen.
 If a student must miss class, the student should visit the course website for what to do when absent, and how to obtain the missed assignment(s), if applicable or allowed.

-Example of how points will be applied: If a student earns 10 points for attendance for the semester, and achieves an 85 on the final lab project, the grade for the final project will be a 95.
-Worth attending class for?
-I thought so.
+Example of how points will be applied: If a student earns 10 points for attendance for the semester and achieves an 85 on the final lab project, the grade for the final project will be a 95.
+Worth attending class for??

-Using another student's computer files or any portion thereof as your own work is considered cheating.
+Using another student's computer files or any portion thereof as your own work is considered cheating, FOR BOTH STUDENTS.
 All forms of dishonesty will be dealt with according to the University's Academic Integrity Policy which can be found on Canvas.